MicrosoftDocs/quantum-docs-pr/articles/resources/glossary.md

 ## Repeat-until-success

-A concept often used in quantum algorithms that probabilistically succeed.
-Upon failure, the subroutine will retry until successful (or a limit has been reached).
+A concept often used in quantum algorithms that consists of repeatedly applying a computation until a certain condition is satisfied.
+When the condition is not satisfied, often a fixup is required before retrying by entering the next iteration.
 For more information, see the [Q# user guide](xref:microsoft.quantum.guide)

 ## Standard libraries